bguo068/hmmibd-rs/README.md

           Optional: covergence criteria: min (delta k_rec) / k_rec [default:
           0.001]
   -r, --rec-rate <REC_RATE>
           Optional: constant recombination rate per generation per base pair.
-When used, --genome should not be specified [default:
+          When used, --genome should not be specified [default: 0.00000074] --genome <GENOME>
-          0.00000074]
-      --genome <GENOME>
           Optional: Genome file specifying chromosome sizes, names, and paths to PLINK genetic map files.
 When used, do not specify --rec-rate

 memory options:
       --max-all <MAX_ALL>
           Optional: Maximum number of unique alleles per site.
-For instance, if the input contains only biallelic variants, setting `--max-all 2` could reduce memory usage and enhance computation speed by utilizing a more compact memory layout [default: 8] --buffer-size-segments <BUFFER_SIZE_SEGMENTS>
+For instance, if the input contains only biallelic variants, setting `--max-all 2` could reduce memory usage and enhance computation speed by utilizing a more compact memory layout [default: 8]
+      --buffer-size-segments <BUFFER_SIZE_SEGMENTS>
           Optional: output buffer size in bytes for IBD segments, by default it is 8Kb.
-When IO is slow or not working well for writing many small chunks of data, it can be beneficial to set this to a larger value to reduce of the number  of times to call system IO operation
+When IO is slow or not working well for writing many small chunks of data, it can be beneficial to set this to a larger value to reduce of the number  of times to call system IO operation --buffer-size-frac <BUFFER_SIZE_FRAC>
-      --buffer-size-frac <BUFFER_SIZE_FRAC>
           Optional: output buffer size in bytes for IBD fraction records,  by default it is 8Kb. used similarly to --buffer-size-segments option

 output segment filtering options:
       --filt-min-seg-cm <FILT_MIN_SEG_CM>
           Optional: filtering IBD segments.
 If set, IBD/non-IBD segments short than FILT-MIN-SEG-CM cM will not be written to hmm.txt files --filt-max-tmrca <FILT_MAX_TMRCA>
           Optional: filtering IBD segments.
-If set, IBD/non-IBD segments from pairs with k_rec > filt_max_tmrca will not be written to hmm.txt files
+If set, IBD/non-IBD segments from pairs with k_rec > filt_max_tmrca will not be written to hmm.txt files --filt-ibd-only
-      --filt-ibd-only
           Optional: filtering IBD segments.
 If set, non-IBD segments will not be written to hmm.txt files

 parallelization options:
       --num-threads <NUM_THREADS>
           Optional: number of threads.
 "0" : use all cpus; non-zero: use the given numbers of threads [default: 0]
       --par-mode <PAR_MODE>
           Optional: parallelization mode.
-Mode "0", chunks of sample pairs: creates a vector of sample pairs, then splits it into equal lengths (specified in --par-chunk-size); different threads process these chunks in parallel.
-This model is intended for smaller sample sizes.
-Mode "1", pairs of sample chunks: creates a vector of samples, splits it into equal lengths, then creates a second vector of pairs of sample chunks; different threads process these pairs of sample chunks in parallel.
-As samples within each chunk are located close to each other but those from different chunks may be far apart, this mode first copies each pair of chunks to the thread heap so that all samples within these pairs of chunks are close to each other, aiming to better utilize memory cache locality.
-This mode is intended for working with larger sample sizes [default: 0]
+Mode "0" processes chunks of sample pairs by creating a vector of sample pairs  and splitting it into equal lengths, as specified by --par-chunk-size.
+Different threads handle these chunks in parallel without coping data.
+This mode is suitable for smaller sample sizes.
+Mode "1" processes pairs of sample chunks by creating a vector of samples, splitting it into chunks, and then creating a second vector of pairs of these chunks.
+Different threads process these pairs of sample chunks in parallel.
+This mode is ideal for larger sample sizes, where genotype data for sample pairs may be dispersed, potentially slowing down the data reading step.
+To address this, Mode "1" first copies each pair of chunks to the thread heap, ensuring that samples within these pairs are close together, thus benefiting from better memory cache locality [default: 0] --par-chunk-size <PAR_CHUNK_SIZE>
-      --par-chunk-size <PAR_CHUNK_SIZE>
-          Optional: number of sample pairs per chunk for parallelization mode 0, or number of samples per chunk for parallelization mode 1 [default: 120]
+          Optional: number of sample pairs per chunk for parallelization mode 0, or number of samples per chunk for parallelization mode 1 [default:
+          120]
 ```

 ### Examples